CodeColaLLC/WordPress/README.md

 Now we should be at a point where the deploy script will be executed every time anyone pushes to the master branch.
 To try it, make sure the production website's theme is set to a theme being tracked by your repository, then try making a change to the theme in the master branch and committing/pushing it.
 It should automatically be reflected on the web host.

-## Creating/renaming themes and plugins
+## Creating and renaming themes and plugins

 It is important to note that the *.gitignore* ignores all files in the repository by default and only whitelists certain files and directories.
 This is because there are so many WordPress core files, and we cannot rely on their name and number to be consistent as WordPress evolves.